 Frugal living is a great way to prioritize what’s most important in life.

-All without having to worry about how much you’re spending on groceries this week!
-It doesn’t mean that you have to live like a pauper: frugality just means being mindful of the things we buy so they don’t drain our limited resources.
+All without worrying about how much you’re spending on groceries this week!
+It doesn’t mean you have to live like a pauper: frugality just means being mindful of what we buy so they don’t drain our limited resources.

 Frugality fosters frugal happiness.

 Being frugal brings positive benefits to your life.
 You’ll be able to save for large expenses, start an emergency fund, pay off debt more quickly, or put cash in your retirement account faster!
-And you’ll be able to do it all without having to worry about frugality (or making sacrifices).
+And you’ll be able to do it all without worrying about frugality (or making sacrifices).

 Frugal freedom is the goal of frugal living.

-Frugal living isn’t some kind of painful sacrifice you have to make – frugality is what allows you to live a richer life, without sacrificing your important goals and spending time with those that matter most.
+Frugal living isn’t some kind of painful sacrifice you have to make – frugality allows you to live a richer life without sacrificing your important goals and spending time with those that matter most.
 When frugality is your lifestyle, frugal freedom is the result.

-Frugal living builds frugal freedom and is about finding creative ways to get more of what’s important in life without having to spend money on it!
+Frugal living builds frugal freedom and is about finding creative ways to get more of what’s important in life without spending money on it!
 You can live a frugal lifestyle without depriving yourself of anything.

 Frugal habits bring frugal mindsets.

-It’s all about examining your life and looking for ways that you can save money.
-All of these tips will help you find new (or more frugal) ways to live frugally.
-The best frugal mindsets come from frugal habits, and frugal habits can be developed with frugal challenges: set some financial goals for yourself, and you’ll find that your entire mindset about frugality will change!
+It’s all about examining your life and looking for ways to save money.
+These tips will help you find new (or more frugal) ways to live frugally.
+The best frugal mindsets come from frugal habits, which can be developed with frugal challenges: set some financial goals for yourself, and you’ll find that your entire mindset about frugality will change!